Lydia-Strough/Lydia-Strough_Python3_What-Pup/README.txt

 TITLE: What Pup?
 (Lydia Strough, WGU Computer Science Capstone)

-PURPOSE:
+PURPOSE: Dog breed image classification web application.
+Identifies up to 70 dog breeds with a test accuracy of 45%.

-APPLICATION VERSION & DATE: Application Version 1.0, X/X/2023
+APPLICATION VERSION & DATE: Application Version 1.0, 05/14/2023

 AUTHOR: Lydia Strough, WGU#002452624

 ENVIRONMENT:

-DIRECTIONS:
+  Programming language: Python 3
+  IDE: Google Colab
+  API: Gradio.app
+  The application is permanently hosted in a HuggingFace.co “public space”

+DIRECTIONS: Click the link below to access the application on HuggingFace (https://huggingface.co/spaces/Lydia-Strough/What-Pup).
+For all other information regarding this project, including code, data and model reports, user guides, and more, see "Lydia_Strough_C964_Task2_Documentation.docx".